-- a.
-Children aged birth to five with behavioral health needs: Staffed with specialists who are endorsed by the Infant Toddler Mental Health Coalition of Arizona (ITMHCA) or other Endorsement program recognized under the Alliance for the Advancement of Infant Mental Health (formerly the League of States using the Michigan Association for Infant Mental Health Endorsement®), - b.
-Children at risk of/with Autism Spectrum Disorder (ASD), - c.
-Adolescents with substance use disorders, e.g. - i.
-Adolescent Community Reinforcement Approach (A-CRA), - ii.
-Assertive Community Care (ACC), - iii.
-Global Appraisal of Individual Needs (GAIN), and - d.
-Transition Aged Youth: - i.
-First episode psychosis programs, and - ii.
+- 1. Children aged birth to five with behavioral health needs: Staffed with specialists who are endorsed by the Infant Toddler Mental Health Coalition of Arizona (ITMHCA) or other Endorsement program recognized under the Alliance for the Advancement of Infant Mental Health (formerly the League of States using the Michigan Association for Infant Mental Health Endorsement®), - 2.
+Children at risk of/with Autism Spectrum Disorder (ASD), - 3.
+Adolescents with substance use disorders, e.g. - a.
+Adolescent Community Reinforcement Approach (A-CRA), - b.
+Assertive Community Care (ACC), - c.
+Global Appraisal of Individual Needs (GAIN), and - 4.
+Transition Aged Youth: - a.
+First episode psychosis programs, and - b.
 Transition to Independence (TIP) Model.

-To encourage Contractor activity which incentivizes utilization of the best value providers for select, evidenced based, high volume procedures or conditions, the Contractor shall submit a Centers of Excellence attachment to its Provider Network Development and Management Plan as required under ACOM Policy 415, and submitted annually to AHCCCS/DHCM, as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+To encourage Contractor activity which incentivizes utilization of the best value providers for select, evidenced based, high volume procedures or conditions, the Contractor shall submit a Centers of Excellence report incorporating the ongoing implementation of contracts with Centers of Excellence.
+The Contractor shall identify the Centers of Excellence under contract for the contract year being reported and shall include a description as to how these Centers were selected.
+See below for report details.
+The report shall be included in the Provider Network Development and Management Plan as required under ACOM Policy 415, and submitted annually to AHCCCS/DHCM, as specified in Section F, Attachment F3, Contractor Chart of Deliverables.